MrGiovanni/Dissertation/README.md

 ## Key Features

-## Table of Contents

-#### Chapter I: Introduction
+## Chapter I: Introduction

 * What is Annotation?
 * The Barrier: Not Enough Annotation
 * Overview of Contributions

-- Chapter II: A Historical Review
+## Chapter II: A Historical Review

 * The Role of Annotation
 	+ Attribute Learning
 	+ Categorical Learning
 	+ Representation Learning
 	+ Current Limitations and Future Considerations
 * The Opportunity: Annotation-Efficient Deep Learning
 * Related Work & Our Innovations
 	+ Acquiring Necessary Annotation
 	+ Designing Advanced Architectures
 	+ Extracting Generic Image Features

-- Chapter III: Acquiring Annotation from Human Experts
+## Chapter III: Acquiring Annotation from Human Experts

 * Background & Motivation
 * Approach & Property
 	+ Selecting Based on Certainty and Consistency
 	+ Handling Noisy Labels via Majority Selection
 	+ Injecting Randomization into Active Selection
 	+ Five Unique Properties
 * Experiment & Result
 	+ Benchmarking Active, Continual Fine-Tuning
 	+ Assessing Eight Active Selecting Criteria
 	+ Comparing Four Active Learning Strategies
 	+ Cutting >80% Annotation Cost for Medical Applications
 * Discussion & Conclusion
 	+ What Are the Favored Prediction Patterns?
 	+ How Does Intra-diversity Differ from Inter-diversity?
 	+ Can Actively Selected Samples Be Automatically Balanced?
 	+ How to Prevent Model Forgetting in Continual Learning?
 	+ Is ACFT Generalizable to Other Models?
 	+ Can We Do Better on the Cold Start Problem?
 	+ Is Our Consistency Observation Useful for Other Purposes?
 	+ Conclusion and Broader Impacts

-- Chapter IV: Utilizing Annotation from Advanced Models
+## Chapter IV: Utilizing Annotation from Advanced Models

 * Background & Motivation
 * Approach & Property
 	+ Evolving Architectural Designs
 	+ Redesigning Skip Connections
 	+ Introducing Deep Supervision
 	+ Two Unique Properties
 * Experiment & Result
 	+ Benchmarking UNet++
 	+ UNet++ Outperforms U-Net in Semantic Segmentation
 	+ MaskRCNN++ Tops Mask-RCNN in Instance Segmentation
 	+ UNet++ Accelerates Inference Speed by Model Pruning
 	+ Embedded UNet++ Surpasses Isolated U-Nets
 * Discussion & Conclusion
 	+ Can UNet++ Segment Lesions with Varying Sizes?
 	+ How Do Multi-scale Feature Maps Aggregate in UNet++?
 	+ Isolated Learning or Collaborative Learning?
 	+ Conclusion and Broader Impacts

-- Chapter V: Extracting Features from Unannotated Images
+## Chapter V: Extracting Features from Unannotated Images

 * Background & Motivation
 * Approach & Property
 * Experiment & Result
 * Discussion & Conclusion

 ## About the Author